 - How to avoid the 4 most common flossing mistakes [article]

-Also, if you’re ready to kick your oral health up a notch and gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to download our FREE resource guide, “How to Remineralize Your Teeth”.
+Also, if you’re ready to kick your oral health up a notch and gain a complete understanding of how to stop tooth decay and reverse cavities, feel free to download our FREE eBook, “How to Remineralize Your Teeth”.

 What about you?
 Have you tried conscious flossing?
 If so, have you found it helpful?
 What tips have you found helpful for helping your family walk the path to greater oral health?
 Please share your experiences in the comments below so we can all learn from each other.